Factions are unions of players fighting or working for the same goal.

 - Unprotect faction assets.

-Once a HQ is under construction the faction will once again be
+Once a HQ is under construction and is powered the faction will once again be

 able to accept new members.

 A faction can choose to move its HQ to another location by recycling

 the old HQ.
 This is only valid if the faction has no remaining

 datacards.
 During this time the faction receives the same penalties as

 Within 24 hours of a faction HQ becoming a wreck, either via